10 Tips to Find Your Homeschool Motivation

-Even though I love homeschooling, even after 19 years, I will find myself unmotivated to do school.
+Even after 2 decades of homeschooling, I will find myself just not wanting to do school.

 That’s OK, momma!